 Membrane-bound lactate dehydrogenases and mandelate dehydrogenases of Acinetobacter calcoaceticus.
-Purification and properties
+Location and regulation of expression

 - Views Icon Views

 - Share Icon Share